POLL-Canada housing market bouncing back, but not to boom times

 "Past declines in pre-construction sales in key markets point to some downside for homebuilding in 2020," said Rishi Sondhi, economist at TD.
 "That said, 2020 should still be a fairly healthy year for construction thanks to healthy fundamentals, notably robust population growth."

-(Additional reporting by Indradip Ghosh; Polling by Manjul Paul; Editing by Ross Finley, Saumyadeb Chakrabarty and Andrea Ricci)
+(Additional reporting by Indradip Ghosh; Polling by Manjul Paul Editing by Ross Finley and Saumyadeb Chakrabarty)

 ((Mumal.Rathore@thomsonreuters.com; +91 8067495207))